Starting from December 22nd 2009 is available the new version of TevereFlow.

 @CoreClass(loading = LOADING_MODE.EARLY)

-public class ApplicationControl {
+publicclass ApplicationControl {

 @HookAction(hookAroundAction="CustomLogin.login", scope=HookScope.APPLICATION)

-public void hook() {
+publicvoid hook() {

-System.out.println("Application in mantainance: login disabled");
+// DISABLE THE LOGIN System.out.println("Application in mantainance: login disabled");

 RomaFrontend.flow().forward(